 The Rijksmuseum Photography Archive

 The Rijksmuseum Photography Archive consists mainly of images taken of objects in the collection.
 It also includes photographs of exhibitions, events in and around the museum, and images of the building.
 Much of the old material is preserved on its original media, which could be glass negatives, photographic negatives, Ektachromes, prints, or in albums.
-Much of this archive has recently been made available in digital form via Rijksstudio.
+Much of this archive has recently been made available in digital form via Collection Online.

 For information about the Photography Archive and ways to consult it, please contact the staff of the Image Department.